 In January 2012, Vale also obtained the operation license for the N5 Sul pit, which allows accessing the new ore body in the N5 mine of Carajas.
 The new ore body is believed to have the highest ferrous content within Vale's portfolio.

-The Additional 40 Project, which became operational in the second half of 2013 and is expected to reach full capacity in the first half of 2014, will expand iron ore production at the mining complex by 40 million metric tons per annum.
+The Additional 40 Project, which became operational in the second half of 2013 and reached full capacity in the first half of 2014, expanded iron ore production at the mining complex by 40 million metric tons per annum.
 Vale targets to produce 120 million metric tons of ore from Carajas in 2014.

 Future development plans for Carajas iron mine

 A major project called Carajás Serra Sul S11D Iron project for the expansion of mining and processing at the Carajás Mining Complex is under construction.
 It involves a total investment of $19.67bn, including $8.08bn for installing the new mine and processing plant, and $11.59bn for the logistics infrastructure.
 The project received environmental approvals in July 2013.
 It is expected to generate up to 2,600 jobs once operational.